 The Current Legal Status of Medical Marijuana

-Although many states have legalized medical marijuana, it remains a Schedule I controlled substance and is still illegal at a federal level.
+Although many states have legalized medical marijuana, it remains a Schedule I controlled substance.
+This means it is still illegal at the federal level.
 The DEA defines a Schedule I substance as having “a high potential for abuse and little or no medicinal value.”

-Because of its Schedule I status, the DEA classifies anyone who uses weed as an ‘unlawful user.’
+Because of its Schedule I status, the DEA classifies anyone who uses marijuana as an ‘unlawful user.’
 This is the case even if you live in a ‘legal’ cannabis state.

 What Does the Law Say About Medical Marijuana and Guns?